mlangc/mlangc.github.io/docs/_posts/2025-05-25-volatile-vs-acq-rel.markdown

   }
 }
 ```
-Here, two potentially concurrently executing racers, first announce that they have started, and then check if the other
+Here, two potentially concurrently executing racers first announce that they have started, and then check if the other
 racer has already started.
 If not, they set a flag announcing that they were first, and exit.
 Studying the code carefully,
 it's not too hard to see that these three outcomes are possible: